er1927/blog-blog/blogposts/post_01.md

 And yes, they did manage to contribute-albeit they did drew heavily from the features as we had developed them, but we wrapped up before our deadline, and achieved a lovely MVP at that, too.

 So, why am I typing all of this-specially when I know I will only be using it as a sample post on all my different blog projects?
-Because the last decade I spent working in the e-learning industry has taught me how to say things to people in the best way possible for the message to come through, and as it turns out, solving problems at a communication level is about half the work.
+Because if the decade I spent working in the e-learning industry has taught me anything, it is how to be sufficiently self reliant in a crisis and how to effectively communicate with people, even when we don't speak the same language, and that's about half the responsibilities of a programmer.

 If you're still reading-thank you!